-Below is a handy conversion chart, using Leather, Chain, and Plate armor AC values for reference.
+At the end of this section is a handy conversion chart, using Leather, Chain, and Plate armor AC values for reference.
 High level characters and powerful monsters in other systems tend to have inflated ACs.
 When using such characters and monsters under the Weird Fantasy Role-Playing system, simply adjust the statistics to more sane levels.